PANCHO7532/PANCHO7532/README.md

 ### What you will find here
 This GitHub profile is probably my entire portfolio containing every "serious" project that i programmed in my life

+You can also check my GitLab profile [here](https://gitlab.com/PANCHO7532), it serves as a backup just in case my profile gets mysteriously nuked to the stratosphere

 I'm still learning stuff, so, sorry for possible spaghetti around there

 ### Most used programming languages